The Temptation of Saint Anthony (Schongauer): Literary source

-The Temptation of St. Anthony depicts no real landscape besides a battered crag in the right hand corner leaving room for debate on what exact moment in the life of St. Anthony this scene depicts.
-Some scholars believe the scene depicts chapter 65 of Athanasius's Life of St. Anthony, their primary argument being that the attack takes place in the air which parallels with St. Anthony's description of ecstasy in this chapter.
-Chapter 65 tells the tale of when St. Anthony was about to eat dinner and suddenly felt himself carried off as if he was outside of his body.
-Undefined beings stood in his way preventing him from ascending and "as his guides offered resistance, the others demanded on what plea he was not accountable to them ...
+The Temptation of Saint Anthony depicts no real landscape besides a battered crag in the right-hand corner, leaving room for debate on what exact moment in the saint's life this scene depicts.
+Some scholars believe the scene depicts chapter 65 of Athanasius's Life of Saint Anthony, their primary argument being that the attack takes place in the air which parallels with Saint Anthony's description of ecstasy in this chapter.
+Chapter 65 tells the tale of when Saint Anthony was about to eat dinner and suddenly felt himself carried off as if he was outside of his body.
+Undefined beings stood in his way, preventing him from ascending, and "as his guides offered resistance, the others demanded on what plea he was not accountable to them ...
 Then as they brought accusations but could not prove them, the way was opened up to him free and unhindered and presently he saw himself approaching so it seemed to him and halting with himself and so he was the real Anthony again."
-This chapter emphasizes the difference between good and bad spirits then goes on to talk about the devil and how many battles one must pass through the air in order to achieve celestial ascent.
+This chapter emphasizes the difference between good and bad spirits, then goes on to discuss the devil and how many battles one must pass through the air in order to achieve celestial ascent.